 SECTION 1.1.
-Full-time employees (twenty or more hours per week) of the school shall be eligible for up to (xxx hours/days) sick leave.
+Full-time employees (twenty or more hours per week) of the school shall be eligible for up to one day of sick leave for each full month worked.
 Employees paid on a part-time, seasonal, or temporary basis are not eligible for leave benefits.

 SECTION 1.2.
-Sick leave for full time employees is earned at the rate of 1.667 days for school/network leaders & 1 day per month for campus employees times the number of months worked, with unused days accumulated up to (xxx) days, plus applicable number of days for the current year to a maximum of (xxx) days.
+Sick leave for full time employees is earned at the rate of one day for school/network leaders & one day per month for campus employees times the number of months worked, with unused days accumulated up to (xxx) days, plus applicable number of days for the current year to a maximum of (xxx) days.